 In 2018, Meghann received an Emmy nomination for her investigation into the rape kit backlog at the state crime lab.
-The story spurred new efforts by the State Attorney General’s Office to test the 15,000 untested kits.
+The story spurred new efforts by the State Attorney General’s Office to test the 15,000 sidelined kits.

 Born and raised in St. Louis, Mo., Meghann attended the Honors College at the University of Missouri and graduated with a Bachelor of Journalism from the world-renowned Missouri School of Journalism.
 She also received minors in Political Science and French.
 While at the University of Missouri from 2009 to 2013, she worked as a reporter and anchor at the mid-Missouri NBC affiliate -- KOMU 8 News.
 During that time, Meghann received a Mark of Excellence Award from the Society of Professional Journalists for an investigation into a St. Louis animal shelter's salaries.
 She also contributed to team coverage of the Joplin tornado's two-year anniversary, which earned a first place Missouri Broadcasters Association award.

-Meghann was a college campus reporter and two-time senior intern for Fox News Channel.
-While working for the Midwest bureau in Chicago, she was an assistant field producer in high-profile federal trials--including the Tahawwur Rana terrorism trial and the former governor Rod Blagojevich corruption trial.
+Meghann was a college campus reporter and senior intern for the Fox News Channel Midwest bureau in Chicago.
+While there, she was an assistant field producer in high-profile federal trials--including the Tahawwur Rana terrorism trial and the former governor Rod Blagojevich corruption trial.
 She also helped cover the nationally-known murder trial of former Illinois police officer Drew Peterson.

 Connect with her on social media!